lithiumjake/sass-suit-utils/README.md

 #### Configurable variables

-The following variables are set with with !default
+The following variables are set with !default

 * `$background-base`: the application background style.
 * `$color-base`: the root text color.